gem/oq-engine/doc/engine/What's-new.md

 So *Ubuntu 12.04 is still supported, even if it is deprecated*.

-We have official packages also for CentOS 7 and in general for [Red Hat Enterprise Linux clones].
+We have official packages also for CentOS 7 and in general for [Red Hat Enterprise Linux clones] (Installing-the-OpenQuake-Engine-from-source-code-on-Fedora-and-RHEL.md).
-(Installing-the-OpenQuake-Engine-from-source-code-on-Fedora-and-RHEL.md)

 While the engine is not supported on Windows and Mac OS X, we are happy to report that the underlying libraries and the